gao-hongnan/omniverse/omniverse/transformer/concept.md

 and comparing different models, establishing a theoretical maximum for model performance based on the size of the vocabulary {cite}`math11112451`.

-### GPT Autoregressive Self-Supervised Learning Model
+### GPT is a Autoregressive Self-Supervised Learning Model

 Finally, we can piece together the autoregressive self-supervised learning framework to define the GPT model $\mathcal{G}$ as a model that is trained to